inbravo/togaf-feature-set/study-notes/exam-part-2-notes.md

 ## Risk Assessment

 You are serving as the Lead Architect in a multi-national company that operates production facilities in 24 countries and sells its products in over 100 countries.
 It has three sectors: Transportation, Energy Systems, and Automation.
 Each sector has several business units that operate independently.
 An Executive Vice-President heads each of the business units.
 Traditionally, each business unit has acted independently with few shared customers or suppliers.
 They were expected to share financial and human resource information from the corporate headquarters.
 A consultancy firm has recommended a realignment that will enhance sharing of product information across business units.
-The implementation of this strategic realignment will require the development of integrated customer information systems and product information systems.
+The implementation of this strategic realignment will require the **development of integrated customer information systems and product information systems**.
 The company has a mature Enterprise Architecture practice and uses the TOGAF standard as the basis for its method and deliverables.
 An architecture development program has been created to address the development of these capabilities and is about to commence.
 The Enterprise Architecture program is sponsored by the CIO.
-At the most recent meeting of the Corporate Board, the Chairman of the Board expressed a concern about the risk to the business while a potentially disruptive program is being rolled out across the company.
+At the most recent meeting of the Corporate Board, the Chairman of **the Board expressed a concern about the risk to the business** while a potentially disruptive program is being rolled out across the company.
 He noted that several competitors had tried similar initiatives with poor results.
-The Corporate Board agreed that this concern must be satisfactorily addressed before this program can commence.
+The **Corporate Board agreed that this concern must be satisfactorily addressed before this program can commence**.
 You have been asked to recommend an approach to address the concerns raised.
 Based on the TOGAF standard, which of the following is the best answer?